big city

 #1.
 The Manufacturing Process

 Fabricating orthotics is a multistep process that factors in your symptoms, pathology, activity, and footwear.
 Your podiatrist will design an orthotic for your individual needs and purposes, like children’s orthotics or orthotics for athletes.
-Before doing so, you’ll need to have a foot examination, which may require additional imaging to assess underlying pathology, after which the manufacturing process begins.
+Before doing so, you’ll need to have a foot examination, which may require additional imaging to assess underlying pathology.
+From there, the manufacturing process begins.

 #2.
 Specialist Doctor Visits